dparker1005/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.8.3 - 2025-10-30 =
+* ENHANCEMENT: Updated VAT rates for Estonia and Romania as required. (@mircobabini)

 = 0.8.2 - 2025-02-27 =
 * BUG FIX: Fixed an issue where the checkbox was incorrectly placed on the checkout page for VAT numbers. (@ideadude)